Washington State Cougars football: Mike Leach era (2012–2019)

 In November 2011, it was announced that Mike Leach would replace Wulff as head coach.
 Leach had previously spent ten seasons as head coach at Texas Tech.
 In 2012, the new coaching staff installed an Air raid offense; an exciting, up-tempo, pass-oriented offensive attack which led the Pac-12 Conference in passing offense.
 In his second season in 2013, Leach led Washington State to the New Mexico Bowl, the first bowl game for the Cougars in a decade.
 Leach received a two-year contract extension that November, after leading the Cougars to their best record since 2006.

 In 2015, Leach guided the Washington State Cougars to their first bowl victory since the 2003 season.
 In that same year, the team also posted a 9–4 winning season and was ranked in the AP Poll, Coach's Poll, and College Football Playoff ranking.
 Leach was named the Pac-12's co-Coach of the Year, as well as the Associated Press Pac-12 Coach of the Year.
 After the season, his contract was extended through the 2020 season.

-In 2016, sandwiched between a two-game losing streak to begin and three-game losing streak to end the season, the Cougars rode an eight-game winning streak to a place in the Holiday Bowl, but lost to Minnesota 17–12.
+In 2016, sandwiched between a two-game losing streak to begin and a three-game losing streak to end the season, the Cougars rode an eight-game winning streak to a place in the Holiday Bowl, but lost to Minnesota 17–12.
 They finished with a 7-2 Pac-12 record and overall record of 8–5 for 2016.
 Huge wins over Oregon and No. 15 Stanford contributed to the Cougars' best finish in Pac-12 conference play since the 2003 team went 6–2.